PostHog/posthog.com/contents/blog/give-back-friday-2021.md

 2. Click the :star: icon.
 Hint: it's in the top right corner.
 3. That’s it.
 We'll donate on your behalf!

-On the morning of Tuesday, 30 November we’ll count up how many stars we’ve gained and contact the projects above to make the donation.
-You can unstar later if you’d like, but we suggest waiting until later in the week.
-That way, you’ll be sure your star counted!
+On the morning of Tuesday, 30 November we’ll count up how many stars we’ve gained and contact the projects above to make the donations.
+We'll quickly verify the stars are legitimate (see 'Small Print' below).

 ## Why are we doing this?

+PostHog is an open-source project and our team is all individually proud to be part of the open-source community.
 We wanted to create a festive activity but, because most of our paying users are other businesses, we didn’t want to simply slash prices.
-Instead, we wanted to truly celebrate and support the open-source community in a meaningful way.
+We wanted to truly celebrate and support the open-source community in a meaningful way.

 We also wanted to involve our community too, which is why we’ve chosen to give donations based on GitHub stars.
-If you’d like to unstar us after we’ve counted your contributions, that’s absolutely fine.
+If you’d like to unstar us after we’ve counted your contributions, that’s absolutely fine - we suggest just waiting til later in the week to be sure your star is counted towards the total.
+We previously had the idea of allowing people to directly donate to open source projects and we'd match them, but we felt this idea makes it a lot easier for our community to express their support this way, and counting stars is a straightforward way to keep track.

+Finally, getting people who care about open source projects to star our repo is of course beneficial to us - it'll give us an opportunity to reach a relevant new audience of people who are likely to benefit from using PostHog.
+If we get enough stars, we may feature on GitHub Trending, which also helps us to reach a wider audience still.

 ## Is there any small print?